BrunoPoiano/helperr/README.md

 ## Before Deployment

-- both radarr and sonnar should be version 3
+- both radarr and sonnar should be at least version 3+
 - ensure that qBittorrent in sonnar has the `tv-sonarr` category
 - ensure that qBittorrent in radarr has the `radarr` category
 - ensure that in radar/sonar `Completed Download Handling` is disabled